Please note this blog was originally published on the 1st May 2015. It was updated on the 1st June 2021 to include links to relevant thermal cameras.

-Becoming increasingly more affordable, thermal imaging equipment is rapidly becoming adopted in many different industries from marine iceberg detection to automated process machinery monitoring.
-They're also extremely common in building analysis, detecting electrical components that are overheating and countless other applications.
+Becoming increasingly more affordable, thermal imaging equipment is rapidly being adopted in many different industries from marine iceberg detection to automated process machinery monitoring.
+They're also extremely common when it comes to building analysis, detecting electrical components that are overheating, and countless other applications.

 A thermal camera is used to detect how heat is distributed across an environment.
-In basic terms, a thermography tool detects heat rather than light, displaying this information as a heat-map image with relavant temperature data.
-Whereas every pixel of a digital image is assigned a visual marker, a pixel for a thermal image is assigned image and temperature data, allowing the heat map to be created.
+In basic terms, a thermography tool detects heat rather than light, displaying this information as a heat-map image with relevant temperature data.
+Every pixel in a digital image is assigned a visual marker, whereas pixels in a thermal image are assigned image and temperature data, allowing the heat map to be created.

 But what can (and can't!) these cameras do?
-Read on to find 5 amazing things you didn't know about thermal cameras!
+Read on to discover 6 amazing things you didn't know about thermal cameras!